gisliany/DataScience/README.md

-# First Git Project
+# Second class (Foundation of Data Science)
+## Learning Git

-Learning git
+Learning git with a python program.